Use PT Marketing to Grow Your Practice

-Build a Massive Online Presence in Your Community
+Build A Massive Online Presence in the Community

 Your website is the hub of your marketing efforts and most online marketing will direct back to it.
-Your physical therapy website should be compelling and full of useful tips and advice that prospects can use.
+In order to build a massive online presence, your physical therapy website should be compelling and full of useful tips and advice that prospects can use.

-How to Create a Physical Therapy Marketing Plan
+How to Get Started with a Physical Therapy Marketing Plan

 The first step in any PT marketing effort is to explain physical therapy.
 Many people, even physicians, might not know exactly what PT is or how it can help them.